JakeSamu/netchecker/README.md

 Scripting your simple network scans and generating findings.

+# Install

+Call `./install.sh` to get every necessary component, you need sudo rights to do that.

 # Usage

-First call `./install.sh` to get every necessary component.
-Then use `./useparser.sh` - it prints the help.
+Use `./tlsscanner.sh` - it prints the help.

 # ToDo

-* Tests (and potentially debug, if something does not work)
 * Get findings out of testssl-output
 * Generate a list or table, preferrably a csv, that presents a good overview for findings.
-* Same for ssh with ssh-audit
+* Same for ssh with ssh-audit - that also means contributing to nmap-parser
 * Ask to install nmap, ssh-audit and testssl if they are not installed

 * Currently can only be called at directory it is in.
 Maybe link/save the path to the script?